 - Find a club advisor (a NECC staff or faculty member)

-- Submit the following paperwork to the Director of the Student Engagement Center: new club application, a constitution complete with mission statement, name, IDs and signatures of at least 10 participating registered students
+- Submit the following paperwork to the Student Engagement Center: new club application, a constitution complete with mission statement, name, IDs and signatures of at least 10 participating registered students, Hazing Act Acknowledgement form

 All student Clubs and Organizations must be officially recognized before they sponsor activities or use the name of the College in association with their activities.